Seattle: A History in Short Stories

 From rainy backwater to tech-driven powerhouse, Seattle has zoomed from obscurity to global leader in just over 100 years.
 How did it start?
 What caused the revolution?
 Where will it go?
-These questions will be answered in a new 2-part documentary Series, produced by Docuemtaries Seattle and Fidget Films in conjunction with local KCTS 9.
-Over 50,000 people move to the Region every year, yet few of them understand why a vast rainforest transformed itself into one of the world’s leaders in technology, aerospace and retail.
+These questions will be answered in a new 2-part documentary Series, produced by Docuemtaries Seattle and Fidget Films in conjunction with local KBTC PBS Over 50,000 people move to the Region every year, yet few of them understand why a vast rainforest transformed itself into one of the world’s leaders in technology, aerospace and retail.
 Better education makes better citizens to lead us into the future.
-This 3-hour Series will air on KCTS for 10 years and will be used as a visual history in all 4th and 7th grade Washington State History classes.
+This 3-hour Series will air on KBTC in perpetuity and will be used as a visual history in all 4th and 7th grade Washington State History classes.
 Join us as we tell this amazing story.

 Mission